lv042/Weather-Wizard/docs/research.md

 Even though Golang has many great features, it also has some drawbacks.

 - Lack of Generics: Because Golang doesn't have a generic type system, it is more difficult to write code that requires generic programming capabilities.

 - A smaller standard library: Golang has a standard library, however it is small in contrast to other programming languages, which could build up a big ecosystem of libraries over the last years.
 This means that developers must frequently rely on third-party libraries to do particular tasks.

 - Different Syntax: Golang has a particular syntax and approach to programming that may be different for certain developers to learn and understand.
 Also, because it is a younger language, there aren't as many learning resources as there are for more established languages like Java or Python.

-## What libraries can be used for backend development in Golang?
+## What libraries and technologies can be used for backend development in Golang?

 Since Golang is very popular for backend development, there are also a lot of libraries available for it.